codebar/tutorials/sql/lesson1/tutorial.md

 ```SQL
 SELECT * FROM MOVIE WHERE duration > 120 AND (genre = "Sci-Fi" OR genre = "Drama");
 ```

-(To be continued.
-See ../lessons_summary.txt for details of what is missing here)

 ## Lesson 1 exercises